-This past week, I attended a two-day training by the American Academy of Matrimonial Lawyers on a variety of topical issues in our profession.
+This past week, I attended a two-day training by the American Academy of Matrimonial Lawyers.
+It covered various topical issues in our profession.
 Programs like this are always great to refresh memory regarding issues we don’t necessarily deal with in every case.
-One of the refresher courses dealt with the intersection of bankruptcy and divorce, so I figured I would share some key points from this fresh reeducation.
+One refresher course covered the intersection of bankruptcy and divorce.
+I wanted to share key points from this reeducation.

 Financial Strain on Marriage.
-Taking a step back, we know financial difficulty is a common hardship faced in marriages.
+Financial difficulty is a common hardship in marriages.
+Many couples face this challenge at some point.
 We also know from our other discussions about divorce, that equitable distribution requires a fair allocation of all assets and debt of a marriage.
 So, before we go further, consider the importance of timing between a bankruptcy and a divorce.
-There are all sorts of situations that require a strategic approach, particularly focused on the timing and cooperation of the spouses, as they pertain to the filing of a bankruptcy.
+Certain situations require a strategic approach, especially regarding the timing and cooperation of spouses.
+This is critical in filing bankruptcy.

 In that example, the husband’s result is that he has no exempt property and no debt.
 He is at net zero.
 The wife, on the other hand, is still at negative $25,000 net.
 Considering the bankruptcy, is that a fair result in the divorce?
 Maybe a better question is, if the parties had collaborated on the best possible outcome for both parties, given the divorce and bankruptcy, was a better result available?

 Why Not Work Together to Maximize the Bankruptcy in the Divorce?
 Now, you may be thinking, why not just give all the debt to the husband and all the assets to the wife?
-Then 100% of the debt would have been discharged and the wife would have received the maximum assets without any detriment to the husband.
+The debt would discharge 100%, and the wife would receive the maximum assets.
+The husband would face no detriment.
 Makes sense, right?
 Well… Yes and no.

 First, there may be a limitation on a distribution’s effectiveness if they debt is in both parties’ names.
 While one party may discharge debt in bankruptcy, if the other party is also responsible, the creditor may still pursue him or her, regardless of what’s in the divorce agreement.
 You will also recall from a couple paragraphs ago, a trustee oversees the bankruptcy estate.
 That is an experienced bankruptcy lawyer, trying to find assets for the bankruptcy estate, overseeing the administration of the process.
 Part of the trustee’s job is to identify questionable or fraudulent transfers.
 In certain circumstances, the trustee can force money transferred, even for a long period leading up to the bankruptcy filing, back into the bankruptcy estate.

 That does make sense.
-Logically, people who know their assets are going to be taken away and liquidated are likely to try to transfer them out of their names prior to this occurring.
+Logically, people who know their assets will be taken and liquidated are likely to transfer them before this happens.
 The bad news for those individuals is the trustee will be looking for this.
-The good news is, there are certain types of transfers that cannot be reversed.
-One such type is when money is transferred for the payment of what is called a DSO.
+The good news is, certain types of transfers cannot be reversed.
+One example is transferring money to pay a DSO.

 A DSO is an obligation the spouse has to pay support, such as alimony or child support.
 So, when the divorce lawyers understand the limitations of the bankruptcy code, they may be creative in crafting an agreement that best benefits their clients, reducing the risk of transfers reversed through the bankruptcy.
 Aside from DSO transfers, there may be additional opportunity to maximize the marital estate through an agreement on alimony, child support, and/or equitable distribution.
-Getting too ambitious in these areas can be risky as there is an entire body of federal common law devoted to whether a transfer is in the nature of support or whether it is in the nature of a property transfer, the latter of which would make it more likely to be taken by the bankruptcy trustee.
-The expression “pigs get fat, hogs get slaughtered” it’s fitting here.
+Being overly ambitious in these areas can be risky.
+Federal common law addresses whether a transfer is support or property.
+If it’s a property transfer, the bankruptcy trustee may seize it.
+The saying “pigs get fat, hogs get slaughtered” is fitting here.

-Every practice area has its complexity and it is uncommon for an attorney to be well experienced in both divorce litigation and bankruptcy law.
+Each practice area has its own complexity.
+Attorneys rarely have experience in both divorce litigation and bankruptcy law.
 It is important, therefore, that you choose a divorce lawyer with a thorough understanding of how divorce law in bankruptcy law intersect.
 If you have a heavy debt load and are contemplating bankruptcy in addition to divorce, bring these issues up in your divorce attorney consultation.

 To schedule a free, confidential divorce attorney consultation with our office, call 978-225-9030 during our regular business hours or complete the contact form here and we will contact you back when we are back in the office.